National Marine Sanctuaries

 The ocean is undoubtedly one of our planet’s greatest treasures, our life-support system, our blue lungs.
 Destructive practices like overfishing, pollution and coastal development, however, continue to deplete marine ecosystems, threatening the sea’s continued ability to provide those essential resources.

-To protect these critical habitats, the National Ocean and Atmospheric Administration’s (NOAA) National Marine Sanctuary system has preserved some of the most amazing and endangered resources in our oceans for more than 40 years.
+To protect these critical habitats, the National Oceanic and Atmospheric Administration’s (NOAA) National Marine Sanctuary System has preserved some of the most amazing and endangered resources in our oceans for more than 40 years.

 81% of whale strikes in busy shipping lanes have been reduced since the establishment of the Stellwagen Bank National Marine Sanctuary.